zhangwei983/rust-book-learning/26-macros/README.md

 - The macro is defined without the `exclamation` mark.
 - The structure in the macro body is similar to the structure of a `match` expression.

+### Procedural Macros

+The `procedural macro` acts more like a function (and is a type of procedure).

+Procedural macros:
+- accept some code as an input,
+- operate on that code,
+- and produce some code as an output.

+When creating `procedural macros`, the definitions must reside in their own crate with a special crate type.

 ### Write a Custom derive Macro

-We want to achieve something like below, with `HelloMacro` defined as a derive Macro.
+We want to achieve something like below, with `HelloMacro` defined as a `derive Macro`.

 ```rust
 use hello_macro::HelloMacro;